aerospike/aerospike-client-python/doc/client.rst

     .. method:: map_remove_by_index(key, bin, index, return_type[, meta[, policy]])

-        Remove and optionally return the map entry from the map specified by *key* and *bin* at the given *index* location.
+        Remove and return map elements specified by *key*, *bin* and *index*.

         :param tuple key: a :ref:`aerospike_key_tuple` tuple associated with the record.
         :param str bin: the name of the bin.
-        :param index: :py:class:`int` the index location of the map entry
+        :param index: :py:class:`int` the index position of the map element
         :param return_type: :py:class:`int` :ref:`map_return_types`
         :param dict meta: optional record metadata to be set, with field ``'ttl'`` set to :class:`int` number of seconds or one of